TerraformAdrian/2102wb_phase-1_group2/README.md

 # README =)

+## Langauges & Plugins
+* node.js
+* React

+## Strucutre
+* /api : this runs the backend portion - javascript
+* /web : This is the front end - node, express, onflow,

 ## Branches
 * / feature
     * / uiux-design : used to implement front end design and graphics